Customer Agreement

 19.3 A party whose performance of its obligations under the Agreement is affected by a Force Majeure Event must take reasonable steps to mitigate the effects of the Force Majeure Event.

-- Termination
+20. Termination

-20.1 Either party may terminate the Agreement by giving to the other party written notice of termination, providing that all Consultancy Services under Clause 4, Development Services under Clause 5 and Hosted App Services under Clause 6 have been cancelled or completed as at the date of effective termination of the Agreement.
+20.1 Either party may terminate the Agreement by giving to the other party written notice of termination, providing that all Consultancy Services under Clause 4, Development Services under Clause 5 and Subscription Services under Clause 6 have been cancelled or completed as at the date of effective termination of the Agreement.

 20.2 The Agreement may also be terminated in accordance with the express provisions of any applicable Statement of Work.